back

 @Inject(TicketRepository)

-private readonly tickerRepository: TicketRepository,
+private readonly ticketRepository: TicketRepository,

 ) {}

-create(description: string, priority: Number): Ticket {
+create(description: string, priority: number): Ticket {

 const ticket = new Ticket(description, priority);